-Penn's undergraduate COVID-19 case count remains low in final weeks of spring semester
+Penn's undergraduate case count remains low for third straight week as end of semester nears

 City Health Commissioner Thomas Farley said at a press conference the the rate of new COVID-19 cases decreased in the city last week, allowing for the loosening of restrictions.